Ivy Queen: Personal life

 Ivy Queen has said she identifies with "Menor Que Yo"—a song where she was "talking about reality when she wrote it"—in her personal life.
 She said the song is about what happens to a lot of women.
 "I was talking about reality when I wrote it.
 About what happens to a lot of women.
 I think that there's no age requirement for two people who love each other.
 It's mostly about how people react when they see a mature woman who's with a younger man ...
 They think it's for money.
 They never think that there might be a connection, chemistry.
 She later said "Sentimientos" was the song that best represented her at that time, saying, " ... if you think you can only conquer me if you're famous, rich and have an expensive car, you're wrong, because I'm a woman who needs affection, someone to open the door for me, to bring me flowers and sing to me."

 Queen does not drink alcohol.
-She said that although she quit high school after fourth year (eleventh grade), she graduated from the Academy "Street" with a Bachelor of Life and honors.
+She said that although she quit high school after fourth year (eleventh grade), she graduated from the academy "Street" with a Bachelor of Life and honors.
 She said her vocabulary is "that of the street", and that if she could do something other than singing she would go to college.

 Queen married Puerto Rican choreographer Xavier Sánchez in late 2012.
 She announced in June 2013 that the couple were expecting their first child.
 Before becoming naturally pregnant, Queen adopted two Latino children.
 She revealed her baby bump at the Calibash 2013 concert which was headlined by R&B singer Chris Brown.
 The baby was born in November 2013.
+In 2024, Queen announced that she had separated from her husband.
 In June 2016, Queen's father died of pulmonary cancer.